 Pat Bolger recently retired from a career as a teacher and librarian in a number of Ontario high schools.
 She writes book reviews for CM, Reviewing Librarian and Ontario History.

-The materials in this archive are copyright © The Manitoba Library Association.
+Copyright © 1997 the Manitoba Library Association.
 Reproduction for personal use is permitted only if this copyright notice is maintained.
-Any other reproduction is prohibited without permission
+Any other reproduction is prohibited without permission.